pawelHerm/beamJ/BeamJ/README.txt

 (C) Copyright 2022 by Pawel Hermanowicz and Jagiellonian University.

-BeamJ is an application for analysis of Atomic Force Microscopy data, in particular extracting mechanical properties from force curves and analysis of AFM images.
+BeamJ is an application for controlling optomechanical setups.

 BeamJ is licensed under the terms of the GNU General Public License (GPL).
 A copy of the license is included in the distribution.